SocAIty/socaity/README.md

+# PACKAGE IS UNDER DEVELOPMENT AND NOT YET READY TO USE
+## LEAVE A STAR TO GET NOTIFIED WHEN IT IS READY

 # SocAIty - your AI Model Zoo
 Easy interface for AI models.
 Python package to use SOTA models across hosted environments.
 We are your easy-to-use model zoo for generative AI.
 No GPU needed, no setup required.